phosgene89/phosgene89.github.io/hnsw.md

 1. Get the minimum layer of inserted element q.
 1. Do a layer by layer greedy search for entry points until minimum layer is reached.
-1. Get nearest neighbours in minimum layer using q's entry point to min layer as a starting point.
+1. Create connections in minimum layer using q's entry point to min layer as a starting point for the connection building heuristic.
 1. Add discarded connections and prune connections as required

-### Searching for Entry Points and Nearest Neighbours Candidates
+### Creating Connections
 The procedure for finding connections in step 4. is as follows:

-1. Do a greedy search starting from the entry point for a set of candidate nearest neighbours.
+1. From a set of candidate nodes found using a greedy search, find their immediate neighbours and add them to the set of candidate nodes.
-1.
+1. Extract the closest element in the candidate list and create a connection to it if it is closer to the inserted element than it is to any node in the list of candidate nodes.
+1. Repeat 2. until the number of candidates is exhausted or the number of connections reaches its limit.
+1. If required, add discarded candidates to reach the required number of connections by choosing the closest ones.

 ### Heuristic for Selecting Nearest Neighbours From Candidates